mahettom/Portfolio-test/README.md

 ## Description

- I choose to do test and create a portfolio after Ironhack for keep practicing react and discover new techniques like Tailwind and three.js
+ I choose to do test and create a portfolio after Ironhack  mainly for keep practicing react and discover new techniques like Tailwind and three.js

 ## Error